Baby Got Anti-Bac?

 This isn’t the good kind of party with nibbles + dips either, it's the kind that should be shut down immediately and given a swift ASBO.
 Especially given that most of us touch our faces an estimated 23 times an hour.

 On that basis, it's easy to see why the key bit of government advice for much of the Coronavirus crisis has been “keep calm and wash your hands, old boy”.
+Alternatively, Netflix's popular series 'Sex Education' also provides solid hand-washing advice, proving that gems of inspiration can come from the most unexpected of places.

 The ‘science’ of soap.